kelvin3476/MENTOME/backend/README.md

-Backend server for main page
+Backend server

-'npm stert' to run server
+'npm start' to run server

 'npm run dev' to run server to developer